 The cost of a skin peel will depend on the type you choose.
 Prices start from £60 for a mild glycolic peel but deeper peels can cost up to £1,600.

-Collagen Induction Therapy (CIT) is a minimally invasive treatment used to rejuvenate the skin and can help to improve the appearance of fine lines, wrinkles and scars on both the face and body.
+Collagen Induction Therapy (CIT) is also referred to as micro-needling or medical skin needling.
+It is a minimally invasive treatment used to rejuvenate the skin & can help to improve the appearance of fine lines, wrinkles & scars on both the face & body